 There are no task-specific security considerations.
 Please refer to the Security sections of the referenced protocol Technical Documents.

 6 Appendix A: Product Behavior

-The information in this specification is applicable to the following Microsoft products:
+The information in this specification is applicable to the following Microsoft products or supplemental software.
+References to product versions include released service packs: